fredrikheden/summarytable/Readme.md

 #### Properties
 * **title** - the displayed title of the row.
 * **formula** - the calculation formula of the row.
 Either a direct reference to another row header row is used, e.g. "[Operating revenues]", or a summary formula is expressed, e.g. "[Operating revenues]+[Other revenues]".
-Allowed operators are: + -
+Allowed operators are: + - ::.
+For ranges the :: operator i used, e.g. "[100]::[200]".
+It is allowed to reference calculated rows is they are created before this row.
 * **rowStyle** - the css style of the whole row container.
 * **visible** - true or false, indicatng whether the row should be displayed or not.
 * **cellRowHeaderStyle** - the css style of the row header (the first column).